Steps to Graduation

 The Advancement to Candidacy (ATC) is a permanent record of your completed and planned course work as well as other requirements necessary for you to complete your degree.
 Please work with the department advisor to complete the ATC form prior to submitting via the Docusign portal.

-Graduate students must complete a culminating experience which may include thesis, special project and/or comprehensive examination prior to graduation.
-A Culminating Experience Proposal must be approved by Graduate Studies before enrolling in the culminating experience course.
+Graduate students must complete a Culminating Experience which may include thesis, dissertation, field study or applied research, creative works project, supervised field internship, seminar, or comprehensive examination prior to graduation.
+A Proposal for Culminating Experience (PCE) must be approved by Graduate Studies before enrolling in the culminating experience course.

-The Culminating Experience Continuous Enrollment Policy applies to all students admitted or re-admitted for Fall 2008 or later.
-Once you enroll in your Culminating Experience course, you are required to maintain continuous enrollment through the College of Extended Learning (CEL) if you do not complete your project and earn your degree within two semesters (the semester of enrollment and one "grace semester").
+The Culminating Experience Continuous Enrollment Policy applies to all students admitted or re-admitted fall 2008 or later.
+Once you enroll in your Culminating Experience course, you are required to maintain continuous enrollment (either through the College of Extended Learning (CEL) or through regular university courses) if you do not complete your project and earn your degree within two semesters (the semester of enrollment and one "grace semester").
 If you do not maintain continuous enrollment, and wish to return to complete the degree, you will need to retroactively enroll in the CEL course for each semester following the grace semester, and pay all applicable fees.